Certified Defense on the Fairness of Graph Neural Networks: Related Work

 \section{Related Work}

-\textbf{Algorithmic Fairness in GNNs.} Existing GNN works on fairness mainly focus on group fairness and individual fairness~\citep{dong2022fairness,wang2022improving,song2022guide}.
-Specifically, group fairness requires that each demographic subgroup (divided by sensitive attributes such as gender and race) in the graph should have their fair share of interest based on predictions~\citep{mehrabi2021survey}.
-Adversarial training is among the most popular strategies~\citep{dai2021say,dong2022fairness}.
-In addition, regularization~\citep{agarwal2021towards,fan2021fair,zhang2021multi}, topology modification~\citep{dong2021edits,spinelli2021biased}, and orthogonal projection~\citep{palowitchdebiasing} are also commonly used strategies.
-On the other hand, individual fairness it requires that similar individuals should be treated similarly~\citep{DBLP:conf/innovations/DworkHPRZ12}, where such similarity may be determined in different ways~\citep{KangHMT20,dong2021individual}.
-Designing optimization regularization terms to promote individual fairness for GNNs is a common strategy~\citep{fan2021fair,dong2021individual,song2022guide}.
+\textbf{Algorithmic Fairness of GNNs.} Despite the success of GNNs in a plethora of downstream tasks, most GNNs do not have fairness considerations.
+As a consequence, how to equip GNNs with fairness consideration has attracted much research attention in recent years~\cite{wang2022improving,zhao2025fairness,zhang2024trustworthy}.
+In general, existing GNN works focusing on fulfilling algorithmic fairness mainly focus on group fairness and individual fairness~\cite{dong2022fairness}.
+Specifically, group fairness requires that each demographic subgroup (divided by sensitive attributes such as gender and race) in the graph should have their fair share of interest based on predictions~\cite{mehrabi2021survey}.
+Adversarial training is among the most popular strategies~\cite{dai2021say,dong2022fairness}.
+Its core idea is to train an adversary, such that the learned embeddings can be decoupled from sensitive information during the min-max game between the adversary and the GNN model.
+In addition, regularization~\cite{agarwal2021towards,fan2021fair,zhang2021multi}, topology modification~\cite{dong2021edits,spinelli2021biased}, and orthogonal projection~\cite{palowitchdebiasing} are also commonly used strategies.
+On the other hand, individual fairness it requires that similar individuals should be treated similarly~\cite{DBLP:conf/innovations/DworkHPRZ12}, where such similarity may be determined in different ways~\cite{KangHMT20,dong2021individual}.
+Designing optimization regularization terms to promote individual fairness for GNNs is a common strategy~\cite{fan2021fair,dong2021individual,song2022guide}.
+The success of these explorations has been evidenced by various real-world applications of fairness-aware GNNs~\cite{chen2024fairness,zhang2024towards,xia2025fairtp,jin2023survey,zhang2024understanding,yoo2024ensuring,abdelrazek2023fairup}.
+Nevertheless, despite the research advancements in the field of algorithmic fairness on GNNs, the adversarial defense against fairness attacks still remains in its infancy and has not been thoroughly explored.
+To the best of our knowledge, our paper serves as the first comprehensive study dedicated to addressing this important research problem, paving the way for future investigations in this under-explored area.